Dionisiy/CA/more-on-control-flow-in-js.md

 ```
 The or operator is written with two vertical bars ||.
 The vertical bar character is located right above the Enter key on your keyboard.

+###Not

+The logical operator not is written in JavaScript like this: !.
+It makes trueexpressions false, and vice-versa.